ChigozieCO/aws-bootcamp-cruddur-2023/journal/week6-7.md

 # Week 6 — Deploying Containers & Solving CORS with a Load Balancer and Custom Domain

 This week we moved our app and app resources to AWS, we stored our app images in the AWS ECR, created hosted zones for the custom domains we are hosting the app on.
-We create d a load balancer and so many other sweet stuff that is explained in detail in this week's journal.
+We created a load balancer and so many other sweet stuff that is explained in detail in this week's journal.

 # Health Check